kris-nader/scTherapy/README.md

 ## Predicting therapies using scRNAseq

 ### Optional: Set up docker
 Available with base packages: seurat4, infercnv, copyKat,SCEVAN,biomaRt.
 No installation of packages needed when using docker.
-Continue from step 1 loading packages, and processing data
+Continue from step 1 loading packages and processing data

 ```console
 docker pull kmnader/sctherapy